-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Port Orange is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Port Orange isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Port Orange are a mix of both white- and blue-collar jobs.
 Overall, Port Orange is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Port Orange who work in sales jobs (13.44%), office and administrative support (13.30%), and healthcare (9.84%).
+There are especially a lot of people living in Port Orange who work in office and administrative support (14.32%), sales jobs (14.29%), and healthcare (9.17%).

-One of the nice things about Port Orange is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Port Orange is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-In terms of college education, Port Orange is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.22% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Port Orange is somewhat higher than in the average US city of 21.84%: 28.08% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Port Orange in 2010 was $26,003, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
-This equates to an annual income of $104,012 for a family of four.
+The per capita income in Port Orange in 2018 was $30,241, which is middle income relative to Florida and the nation.
+This equates to an annual income of $120,964 for a family of four.
 However, Port Orange contains both very wealthy and poor people as well.

 The most common language spoken in Port Orange is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and Arabic.